 3. Intestine inflammation

 There are times when the immune system cells in your intestines are in large numbers.
-This kind of response by the immune system is linked to diarrhea and pain.
+This kind of response by the immune system is linked to diarrhoea and pain.

 4. Changes in microflora